huan/gast/README.md

 # GasT - Google Apps Script Testing-framework

 GasT is a [TAP](http://testanything.org/)-compliant testing framework for Google Apps Script(GAS).
-It provides a simple way to verify that the GAS programs you write behave as expected.
+It provides a easy way to verify that the GAS programs you write behave as expected.

 Github: https://github.com/zixia/gast